MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidemail2addresstype-canonical-property.md

 **Applies to**: Outlook

-Specifies the address type of the second e-mail address.
+Specifies the address type of the second email address.

 |||
 |:-----|:-----|